Aozora-7627/kk/README.md

 # kk
-I'm currently learning. pleasure to be with you'll
+I'm currently learning. pleasure to be with you'll!!!